 - The Metroid series has an interesting variation.
 This is the only way to open a door, as your energy blasts somehow open doors.
 Architects must've been insane to build doors like this.

 - Prime 2 explains this if you scan a door: It's a low powered force field, meant to keep the native (and not-so-native) critters out/in.

 - Lampshaded in Perfect Dark Zero: "The keyhole looks about bullet sized".

 - In Deadly Premonition, York does this in a cutscene to free Forrest Kaysen, who is locked in the basement of the art gallery.
 You can also do it to padlocks in regular gameplay, though hitting them with any other weapon will work just as well.

 - In the First Encounter Assault Recon series, padlocks can be shot off or bashed off with a melee attack.
-Unlocked doors can opened with a rifle butt or grenade in the first game's expansions and later; mysteriously they close themselves automatically after a while.
+Unlocked doors can opened with a rifle butt or grenade in the first game's expansions and later; mysteriously in said expansions they close themselves automatically after a while.